How To Invest in S&P 500 Stocks

 An index fund is a mutual fund that follows a passive investment strategy and seeks to match the market’s risk and return.
 Index funds trade only once a day, after the market closes, and are usually meant to be owned for a relatively long period.

-Some have minimum investment lengths and minimum investment amounts, but index funds are known for charging much lower fees than actively managed funds.
+Some have minimum investment lengths and minimum investment amounts, but index funds are known for charging much lower fees than actively managed funds, making them an excellent low-cost option for building a diversified portfolio.

-S&P 500 ETFs are traded on an exchange, just like stocks: Their price repeatedly changes throughout the day as traders buy and sell.
+ETFs can be purchased with just a few clicks via a taxable brokerage account or another online platform.
+S&P 500 ETFs are traded on an exchange, just like stocks: Their price changes throughout the day as traders buy and sell.
 There are no minimum purchase amounts (apart from the price of a single share) or investment-time constraints.

-Similar to index funds, ETFs offer fewer broker commissions and lower expense ratios than those you’d have to face if you were to buy individual stocks.
+Like index funds, ETFs offer fewer broker commissions and lower expense ratios than those you’d have to face if you buy individual stocks.

 No matter which approach you decide on, there are several different ways to access these funds.
 You can embark on your S&P 500 investing journey with a bank, a full-service broker, a discount broker, or a robo-advisor.
 Let’s take a closer look at the advantages and disadvantages of each: